grahamwjohnson/KenazLBM/docs/index.md

-# Welcome to My Project

-This is the **home page** of your documentation.

-You can write normal Markdown:

-- Easy to write
-- Easy to read
-- Works on GitHub and Read the Docs
+# Kenaz Large Brain-State Model (KenazLBM)

+This is the ste-by-step guide on how to install and use KenazLBM on raw intracranial EEG data.

 ## Getting Started

-Here’s how to install your project:
+Here’s how to install KenazLBM on Ubuntu 22.04:

 ```bash
 pip install myproject